ahstat/flapmmo/README.md

 ---

 *Evolution of the probability to bang each pipe as a function of the number of attempts.*
-For each pipe, we assume that player has a probability $p$ to bang this pipe.
-A lower $p$ indicates skill.
+For each pipe, we assume that player has a probability p to bang this pipe.
+A lower p indicates skill.
 As the function of number of attempts, we can show that some players increase their skill quickly, contrary to other ones.

 ![Player with quick progression of skill](outputs/08_p_convol20140302_1338298679.png)